matter-labs/zksync-era/prover/docs/00_intro.md

 # Prover subsystem introduction

-The prover subsystem consists of several binaries that perform different steps of the proof generation process, such as:
+The prover subsystem consists of several binaries that perform different steps of the batch proof generation process, as
+follows:

-- [Prover gateway][pg]: component that talks to the core subsystem, fetches jobs, and submits ready proofs.
+- [Prover gateway][pg]: interface between core and prover subsystems, fetches batch jobs from core, and sends batch proofs back to core.
-- [Witness generator][wg]: component that turns raw batch execution info into inputs suitable for generation of ZK proofs.
+- [Witness generator][wg]: component that takes batch information (tx execution/state diffs/computation results) and
+  constructs witness for proof generation.
-- [Witness vector generator][wvg]: component that prepares prover data to be fed into GPU.
+- [Witness vector generator][wvg]: component that uses witness generator output and computes witness vector (_roughly_: data to be fed into GPU) for circuit provers.
-- [GPU prover][p]: component that actually generates a proof on GPU.
+- [Circuit prover][p]: component that generates a circuit proof (GPU accelerated).
-- [Proof compressor][pc]: component that "wraps" the generated proof so that it can be sent to L1.
+- [Proof compressor][pc]: component that "wraps" the generated proof so that it can be sent to L1 (GPU accelerated).

 While not technically a part of the prover workspace, the following components are essential for it:

 - [Proof data handler][pdh]: API on the core side which Prover gateway interacts with.
-- [House keeper][hk]: A "manager" responsible for moving jobs between stages and ensuring that the system is operational.
+- [House keeper][hk]: Metrics exporter and job rescheduler.
+In it's absence, jobs would not be rescheduled and metrics used for autoscaling would not exist, rendering internal autoscaling infrastructure useless.

 Finally, the prover workspace has several CLI tools:

 - [Circuit key generator][vkg]: CLI used to generate keys required for proving.
 - [Prover CLI][pcli]: CLI for observing and maintaining the production proving infrastructure.

+There are core components that also participate in the proof generation process by preparing the input data, such as [metadata calculator][mc], [commitment generator][cg], [basic witness input producer][bwip], and [protective reads writer][prw].
+We won't cover them much in these docs, but it's better to know that they exist and are important for the prover subsystem as well.

-A more detailed overview for all of the components is provided further in documentation.
+We'll cover how the components work further in documentation.

 [pg]: ../crates/bin/prover_fri_gateway/
 [wg]: ../crates/bin/witness_generator/